 In addition to their clinical and educational activities, several nurse anesthetists have participated in writing research papers and collecting data for a post-doctoral study, under the guidance of faculty physician anesthesiologists and PhD nursing faculty.
 Huy Vo, CRNA, is studying postoperative outcomes related to reintubations in the PACU.
 He is also joining the team that will update our electronic medical record charting in "Care Connect", UCLA’s version of EPIC.

 Opportunities for mission work abroad exist in the department as well.
 Several nurse anesthetists have joined other professionals in providing care to adults and children in underserved regions of South America, Asia, and Africa.

 Debbie Paris-Teho, CRNA, traveled to Nepal with UCLA head-and-neck surgeons to perform laser airway procedures.
 She also taught the hospital staff about laser safety practices.

 Thao Hoang, CRNA, has participated in several medical missions with the "Healing the Children" organization.

-Lauren Fagan, CRNA, will be part of the Aloha Medical Mission going to Myanmar soon for adult general surgical procedures.
+Lauren Fagan, CRNA, participated in the Aloha Medical Mission to Myanmar for adult general surgical procedures.

-Natasha Pyykko, CRNA, will travel to Kenya with the group "Kenya Relief" to provide general anesthesia for goiter surgery.
+Natasha Pyykko, CRNA, traveled to Kenya with the group "Kenya Relief" to provide general anesthesia for goiter surgery.
 Rose Wechter, CRNA, made the same trip last year.

 Please visit the UCLA Health Nursing website to see current opportunities at UCLA in nursing management and advanced practice nursing.
 We welcome your interest!